Do I have to pay the application fee?

-The Department of Chemistry and Biochemistry Admissions Committee will begin their review of applications close to deadline dates.
+The Department of Chemistry and Biochemistry Admissions Committee will begin their review of applications close to the deadline.
 The number of Fall Semester Applications received in the past few years has averaged over 450 per year; therefore, it may take up to 6 weeks before notices are sent.
 The Admissions Committee appreciates your patience while they carefully review each applicant's qualification for our graduate programs.

-Where can I find information about the Graduate College application and how do I contact them if I have a question?
+Where can I find information about the Graduate Education application and how do I contact them if I have a question?

-General information on the Graduate College application can be found on their website: http://graduate.asu.edu/admissions/support you can contact them by email using the following link: http://graduate.asu.edu/admissions/support/contact?id=2
+General information on the Graduate Education application can be found on their website: http://graduate.asu.edu/admissions/support or you can contact them by email using the following link: http://graduate.asu.edu/admissions/support/contact?id=2